-While in MEMO display, use a 3-second press on the MEMO Key to bring the instrument into Memory Set-Mode.
-The display will now show CLEAR ALL, which allows you to delete all flights in the logbook.
+As you cycle through the choices in MEMO Set-Mode using short presses on the arrow Keys, you arrive at CLEAR ALL, which allows you to delete all the recordings and the logbook.
 To confirm, press the ALT1/ALT2 Key for at least three seconds until you hear the confirmation tone.